Philip-Payne/nqc_rpi/README.md

 ## Introduction

-X has produced a fine set of instructions for setting up NQC on the Raspberry Pi to allow you to compile and download code to the Lego® RCX.
+[Someone has produced](https://minordiscoveries.wordpress.com/2014/01/20/using-nqc-on-a-raspberry-pi-to-program-a-lego-mindstorms-rcx-brick/) a fine set of instructions for setting up NQC on the Raspberry Pi to allow you to compile and download code to the Lego® RCX.
 While these instructions are very clear there are a number of steps and an error in an early step can cause a problem later on.
 In order to simplify the process I have created a batch file which will do the following

 1. Create the necessary directory structure
 2. Install and compile NQC and all dependencies